-Benefits Description You p oay Preventive care medications (cont.)
-High Option Standard Option - Members may call CVS Caremark at 844-4-GEHARX or 844-443-4279 to identify a participating vaccine pharmacy or go to www.caremark.com .
+Benefits Description You pay Preventive care medications (cont.)
+High Option Standard Option Immunizations: Vaccines; childhood and adult, Rx only, coverage dependent on vaccine type.
+GEHA members can go to a participating retail pharmacy to receive certain vaccinations.
+Influenza vaccine is commonly administered by retail pharmacies.
+Other vaccines, such as those for pneumococcal pneumonia (Pneumovax), varicella (Zostavax and Shingrix) and hepatitis B (Heptavax) may also be available through retail pharmacies.
+Members may call CVS Caremark at 844-4-GEHARX or 844-443-4279 to identify a participating vaccine pharmacy or go to www.caremark.com.
 GEHA members should check with the retail pharmacy to ensure availability of a pharmacist who can inject vaccines and availability of the vaccine product before going to the pharmacy.
 GEHA members should also ask retail pharmacies if there is an age requirement for vaccines that can be administered at that pharmacy.
 Nothing (no deductible) for most vaccines.
 Please check with CVS Caremark at 844-4-GEHARX or 844-443-4279 for coverage benefits.
 Nothing (no deductible) for most vaccines.
 Please check with CVS Caremark at 844-4-GEHARX or 844-443-4279 for coverage benefits.
-Smoking Cessation/E-cigarettes Gum, lozenge, patch, inhaler, spray and oral therapy, brand name and generic coverage, Rx and OTC (requires a prescription); We will cover over-the-counter (with a physician's prescription) and prescription tobacco cessation drugs approved by the FDA.
+Tobacco cessation Gum, lozenge, patch, inhaler, spray and oral therapy, brand name and generic coverage, Rx and OTC (requires a prescription); We will cover over-the-counter (with a physician's prescription) and prescription tobacco cessation drugs approved by the FDA.
 The quantity of drugs reimbursed will be subject to recommended courses of treatment.
-You may obtain tobacco cessation drugs with your GEHA ID card, through a participating network retail pharmacy, CVS Caremark Mail Service Pharmacy, or a non-network retail pharmacy (see page 84 for filing instructions).
-Nothing (no deductible), day supply limits apply depending on therapy Nothing (no deductible), day supply limits apply depending on therapy Non-covered medications and supplies High Option Standard Option The following medications and supplies are not covered under the GEHA prescription drug benefit: • Drugs and supplies for cosmetic purposes • Vitamins, nutrients and food supplements (alone or in combination) not listed as a covered benefit or that do not require a prescription are not covered, including enteral formula available without a prescription • Nonprescription medications not shown as covered • Medical supplies such as dressings and antiseptics • Drugs which are investigational • Drugs prescribed for weight loss • Drugs to treat infertility • Drugs to treat impotency • Certain prescription drugs that have an over-the-counter (OTC) equivalent drug are not covered • Certain compounding chemicals including, but not limited to, OTC products, experimental, investigational, bulk powders, bulk chemicals, and certain bases. • Drugs to enhance athletic performance Note: OTC or prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation/ E-cigarettes benefit, through a participating network retail pharmacy, CVS Caremark Mail Service Pharmacy or a nonnetwork retail pharmacy.
-See above.
-All charges All charges
+You may obtain tobacco cessation drugs with your GEHA ID card, through a participating network retail pharmacy, CVS Caremark Mail Service Pharmacy, or a non-network retail pharmacy (see page 86 for filing instructions).
+Nothing (no deductible), day supply limits apply depending on therapy Nothing (no deductible), day supply limits apply depending on therapy Non-covered medications and supplies High Option Standard Option The following medications and supplies are not covered under the GEHA prescription drug benefit: Drugs and supplies for cosmetic purposes Vitamins, nutrients and food supplements (alone or in combination) not listed as a covered benefit or that do not require a prescription are not covered, including enteral formula available without a prescription Nonprescription medications not shown as covered Medical supplies such as dressings and antiseptics Drugs which are investigational Drugs to treat infertility All charges All charges Drugs to treat impotency Certain prescription drugs that have an over-the-counter (OTC) equivalent drug are not covered